lordzac/alx-higher_level_programming/0x0B-python-input_output/README.md

 - Write a class Student that defines a student by:
 - Write a class Student that defines a student by: (based on 9-student.py)
 - Write a class Student that defines a student by: (based on 10-student.py)
+- Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n: